swiftlang/swift-package-manager/Documentation/CommunityProposal.md

 ### Convention-Based Configuration

-Rather than requiring every detail of a package is explicitly configured, the Swift Package Manager establishes a set of conventions about how packages are structured.
+Rather than requiring that every detail of a package is explicitly configured, the Swift Package Manager establishes a set of conventions about how packages are structured.